Attach an independent EIP to a pod

 Important

-When you automatically assign EIPs, the system may repeatedly create and release them during pod recreation or after CNI execution failures.
-To avoid this, specify an existing EIP instance instead.
+Automatic EIP assignment may repeatedly create and release EIPs during pod recreation or CNI failures.
+Specify an existing EIP instead.

 Pod annotations